applied-crypto-lab/picco/README.md

 The binary executable of the translated program is produced by running the following script from the `compute/` directory:

 ```
-./compile-usr-prog.sh [-d | -m] <user_program> <utility_config>
+./compile-usr-prog.sh [-d | -t | -m] <user_program> <utility_config>
 ```
-where `-d` and `-m` are the compilation mode flags, `user_program` is the name of the translated program generated earlier (note, without the `.cpp` extension), and `utility_config` is the name of the utility file generated for this user program in the previous step.
+where `-d`, `-t` and `-m` are the compilation mode flags, `user_program` is the name of the translated program generated earlier (note, without the `.cpp` extension), and `utility_config` is the name of the utility file generated for this user program in the previous step.
 The script produces an executable named `user_program` stored in `build/` and can later be placed in any other directory.

 The **runtime config** will be used during program execution by computational parties and needs to be formed as follows.
 It is a text file that consists of $N$ text lines, where $N$ is the number of computational parties running the secure computation.
 Each line specifies information about the runtime setup and, in particular, contains the following four values separated by commas:

 1. an ID of a computational party between 1 and $N$;
 2. an IP address or a domain name of the computational party;
 3. an open port number to connecting to that party;
-4. **(deployment mode only)** a file name of the public key of that party for establishing a secure communication channel (this can be specified using a path or just the file name, but in either case it must be locatable by the running program; i.e., in the latter case the file must reside in the same directory as the program being executed).
+4. **(deployment and testing mode only)** a file name of the public key of that party for establishing a secure communication channel (this can be specified using a path or just the file name, but in either case it must be locatable by the running program; i.e., in the latter case the file must reside in the same directory as the program being executed).

 In measurement mode, the public key filenames can be omitted leaving only the ID, IP address, and port number for each party.
 The four values should be listed in the specified order on each line.
 Note that the same runtime config file should be distributed to all computational parties.